 I started by getting my measurements for the area.
 I then found the canvas I need at Sailrite.
 They deal in materials for marine craft.
 I also found the awning tracks, zippers, and awning rope needed on Sailrite’s site as well.
 When I started to order the website also recommended some weatherproof thread and a sealant for the thread holes.
 Love modern technology.

 Once everything had arrived I was ready to start on the truck camper canvas replacement.
 I first took another measurement of the dimensions on the back wall because I knew once I removed the hinged wall that the sides would want to pull away.
 Getting the walls back to square was very important for how the roof slides up and down.
-I also took measurements on the current screw alignment for the hinge piece I was going to remove so that I could add the new aluminum awning track to that section using the same hole alignment.
-This piece of aluminum would effectively be the wall header and hold the two sections adjacent to the door together.
+I also took measurements on the current screw alignment for the hinge piece.
+I was going to remove it so that I could add the new aluminum awning track to that section using the same hole alignment.
+This piece of aluminum would effectively be the wall header and hold the two sections of the lower section of the wall together.
 I later decided to beef up this header and ended up using the top piece of the hinge wall section to give this horizontal piece more structure.

 Preparing the New Canvas